 Illustration of Severe Acute Respiratory Syndrome coronavirus 2, the cause of COVID-19 (Photo supplied by: Alissa Eckert, MS, Dan Higgins, MAMS)

-That increases the overall case count for the District of Muskoka to 87, with 80 recoveries, five classified as ‘other’, one hospitalization and one death.
+As a result, the case count for the District remains at 82, with 79 recoveries, one hospitalization and one death.

-Meanwhile, the overall case count for Simcoe Muskoka now sits at 1,750 cases, with 1,476 recoveries, 217 classified as ‘other’, seven hospitalizations and 50 deaths.
+Meanwhile, in all of Simcoe-Muskoka, the case count now sits at 1,560, with 1,360 recoveries, 8 hospitalizations and 50 deaths.